Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this study, we designed and evaluated the first membership inference attack framework against off-policy deep reinforcement learning in collective and individual membership inference modes by exploiting the inherent and structural temporal correlation present in semi-supervised machine learning algorithms.
-We demonstrated the performance of the proposed adversarial attack framework in complex high-dimensional locomotion tasks for different maximum trajectory lengths.
-The proposed attack framework reveals substantial vulnerability of a state-of-the-art off-policy deep reinforcement learning model to the black-box membership inference attacks.
-Moreover, we show that reinforcement learning is significantly more vulnerable to membership inference attack in a collective setting when compared to individual membership inference attacks.
-In addition, experimental results reveal that the maximum trajectory length, which is set by the environment, plays a significant role in the vulnerability of the training data used in the deep reinforcement learning model to the membership inference attack.
-It was demonstrated that longer maximum trajectory lengths correspond to less private training data.
-Finally, our results reveal the role of temporal correlation in attack training and the extent to which the attacker can utilize this information to design high accuracy membership inference attacks against deep reinforcement learning.
-The results from this study highlight serious privacy concerns in widespread deployment of models resulting from deep reinforcement learning that is important to investigate solutions around in future work.
+In this study, we design and evaluate the first membership inference attack (MIA) framework against off-policy deep RL in collective and individual membership inference modes by exploiting the inherent and structural temporal correlation present in deep RL data points.
+We demonstrate the performance of the proposed adversarial attack framework in complex high-dimensional locomotion tasks for different maximum trajectory lengths.
+Our proposed attack framework reveals the substantial vulnerability of a state-of-the-art off-policy deep RL model to the black-box MIAs.
+We show that it is significantly more vulnerable to MIA in the collective setting when compared to its vulnerability in individual MIAs.
+Moreover, our results demonstrate a consistent increase in the accuracy of the membership inference as a function of batch size in the collective mode.
+Furthermore, our experimental results reveal that the maximum trajectory length (in the episodic RL setting), which is set by the environment, plays a significant role in the vulnerability of the training data used in the deep RL model to the MIA.
+We show that a longer maximum trajectory length leads to an improved deep RL policy, thus a more defined relationship between the training and output trajectories, and consequently less private training data.
+Moreover, our results reveal the determinative role of temporal correlation in obtaining high MIA performance, which the attacker can utilize to design high-accuracy MIAs against deep RL.
+Despite the existence of replay memory as an intermediate data decorrelation mechanism at the heart of deep RL models, the trained policy still fully exploits the inherent correlation in learning feature representation, which poses a significant privacy concern in the deployment of trained RL policies at the industrial scale.
+Finally, the results from this study highlight serious privacy concerns in the widespread deployment of similar deep RL models, which demand more investigation of this matter to offer solutions in future studies.
+The tasks employed in the current study are under the umbrella of robotics simulation tasks that motivate the extension of experiments to real-world robot learning tasks.
+Moreover, dialogue systems such as Amazon Alexa, Apple Siri, and Google Assistant are other interesting future platforms to apply RL-based MIAs on.
+In virtual dialogue systems, a data point is presented by a collection of interaction trajectories between the chatbot and the end user.
+A chatbot in this setting is the trained RL policy, and the user interactions with the bot form the training trajectories.
+In such settings, the collective mode is the natural inference setting since a collection of user interactions with the bot represents individual identity in the training set.
+In other words, the user's presence in the training set can be inferred by the adversary if and only if the attacker correctly infers a batch of trajectories representing the individual in the training set.
+Another extension to this line of research is to investigate MIAs against Deep RL models in a white-box setting, where the internal structure of the target policy is also known to the adversary.